 He has undertaken a variety of forestry field research and writing experiences with the Ontario Ministry of Natural Resources in Central Ontario, wildlife field research in Algonquin Park with the University of Toronto, relief work in Kenya and Sudan, and natural history education.
 Interest in improving forest management has led to training as a tree marker, Managed Forest Plan Approver status, FSC auditor training and experience in hands-on forest management with a small sustainable woodlot effort in Quebec.

-Paulette joined CPAWS Wildlands League in May 2016 bringing organizational, administrative and financial skills from her banking days.
-She enjoys singing baritone in Barbershop quartet but her passion is 3rd world travel.
+Paulette joined Wildlands League in May 2016 bringing organizational, administrative and financial skills from her banking days.
+She enjoys singing baritone in Barbershop quartet but her passion is travelling in the developing world.
 Her favourite two continents are Asia and Africa which allows her to camel trek and mix with the locals.
 In 2004 she took a short leave of absence from her employment and volunteered her time building houses in Sri Lanka after the devastating Tsunami destroyed part of Asia.
 She also helped at an orphanage for displaced young girls as a result of the Tsunami.
 She had raised $10,000 from family and friends and took this cash in her money belt and handed it directly to those people who really needed it.
 She bought several fishing boats to replace the one’s lost at sea thus helping the grieving families build a new life.
 70% of the fishermen were lost that day and many families were shattered.
 She also gave $1500 directly to a man who had lost his wife and 13 out of 14 children, this would pay for a new home for his only surviving daughter and himself.
 She is looking forward to learning a great deal about the conservation of nature in Canada and hopes to continue to be involved with humanitarian efforts.